AnoyingDog/.config/README.md

 Just my personal config

 Feel free to copy anything you want here, just like I copied it as well.
-Although I wouldn't recommend cloning my entire configs, but instead to copy bits and pieces as you put together your own config especially for your needs.
+Although I wouldn't recommend cloning my entire configs, but instead to copy bits and pieces as you put together your own config specially crafted for your needs.

 ## What Software I use